rsnpj/notes-site/notes/Year_3/Recommender_Systems/Content-Based_Filtering.md

 Feature extraction techniques

 -   Transforming original information space to target one
+-   Understanding which features are relevant and so should be selected to represent an item

 Item representations:

--   Type 1: Structured - same number of attributes, with known set of values
+-   Type 1: **Structured** - same number of attributes, with known set of values
--   Type 2: Unstructured data
+-   Type 2: **Unstructured data**

 ## Profile learner